 A diamond award bloom that is strong and long flowering.
-The perianth has neat, made up of overlapping, rounded petals.
+The neat perianth is made up of overlapping, rounded petals.
 The cup is the classic trumpet shape with a crenate edge.
 Both are a deep, golden yellow.
 Daffodil ‘Camelot’ flowers open late season.
 For us it is one of the last Daffs standing in the garden.

 Daffodils are easy, they like the simple things in life; plenty of light and a well drained soil.
 It is this sunny disposition that is appealing to gardeners worldwide.
 We choose the best varieties for our Australian conditions so you are guaranteed success.